engvik/sbanken-cli/README.md

 ## Required configuration

 The interact with Sbanken you must provide a client ID, client secret and customer ID.
 See link under [Prerequisites](https://sbanken.no/bruke/utviklerportalen/) on how to obtain the client ID and client secret.
-The customer ID is you social security number.
+The customer ID is your social security number.

 There are three ways to pass these values to `sbanken`: